 One student begins the game by pantomiming some simple action in the center of the circle, such as brushing his/her hair.
 The next student in the circle approaches the hair-brusher and asks, “What are you doing?”
 The hair-brusher responds by saying something completely different, such as “I’m washing the floor.”
 The student who asked now pretends to wash the floor.
 The next student then comes to ask the floor-washer, “What are you doing?”
 This goes on until everyone in the circle has had a chance to pantomime an action.

-Closing the meeting with the News and Announcements chart gives children a way to settle and refocus.
+Closing the meeting with the morning message gives students a way to settle and refocus.
 To be of real interest, the message has to change daily and be specific to the day and class.
 It also has to be read in a way that’s suitable for the age, attention span, and energy level of the particular group.
 After a rousing Morning Meeting activity, one class of first graders quickly returned to the chart when the teacher covered a single word and asked, “Who thinks they know what word I’m covering?
 I’ll give you a hint.
 It is about something we will do today.”
 Eyes became centered, hands went up, and the day was at hand.

-Ruth Sidney Charney has taught children and teachers for almost 30 years.
-She is the author of Teaching Children to Care and Habits of Goodness.
+Ruth Sidney Charney is the author of Teaching Children to Care.